gilch/hissp/docs/faq.rst

 Any context manager?
 But you don't get the return value of ``__enter__()``!
 And what if it's not re-entrant?
 ------------------------------------------------------------------------------------------------------------

-``suppress`` works with these restrictions, but point taken.
+`suppress<contextlib.suppress>` works with these restrictions, but point taken.
 You can certainly call ``.__enter__()`` yourself, but you have to call ``.__exit__()`` too.
 Even if there was an exception.